QuantiModo/quantimodo-sdk-javascript/docs/VariablesApi.md

 var quantimodo_oauth2 = defaultClient.authentications['quantimodo_oauth2'];
 quantimodo_oauth2.accessToken = 'YOUR ACCESS TOKEN';

-var apiInstance = new QMApi.VariablesApi();
+var apiInstance = new Quantimodo.VariablesApi();

-var variableId = new QMApi.UserVariableDelete(); // UserVariableDelete | Id of the variable that should be reset
+var variableId = new Quantimodo.UserVariableDelete(); // UserVariableDelete | Id of the variable that should be reset

 var callback = function(error, data, response) {